The Perfect Lemon Curd Recipe

 Uses for Lemon Curd

 There are SO many ways to enjoy this treat.
 You can go as simple as spreading it on a piece of toast, or as involved as making it a layer in a three-tier cake.
-I personally love eating a spoonful, not going to lie.
+I personally love eating it straight from the jar, lol!

 If you want to incorporate it into a breakfast meal, this Blueberry Dutch Baby is served with lemon curd and is sure to be a hit with your family.
 You could also double up on lemon by putting your curd on cheesecake bars.
 One of my personal favorites is curd smeared on top of lemon ricotta pancakes!